Continuous revenue losses won’t be countenanced – NAPO warns ECG Management

-Energy Minister, Dr. Mathew Opoku Prempeh has issued a stern warning to Managers of the Electricity Company Ghana (ECG) over its continuous losses of revenue across their entire spectrum indicating that it would henceforth not be countenanced.
+Energy Minister Dr. Matthew Opoku Prempeh has issued a stern warning to Managers of the Electricity Company Ghana (ECG) over its continuous losses of revenue across their entire spectrum indicating that it would henceforth not be countenanced.

 According to him, there is a need for a comprehensive review of the company’s operational architecture, a key step to ensuring its robustness.

-Dr. Mathew Opoku Prempeh made this known to Managers of ECG when they met in his office for a meeting on the current state of the institution.
+Dr. Matthew Opoku Prempeh made this known to Managers of ECG when they met in his office for a meeting on the current state of the institution.

 To change the narrative in the coming months, he reminded the management of the company that teamwork, dedication, and hard work must remain the key principles to changing ECG’s narrative.